SeascapeScience/SeascapeScience.github.io/_posts/2024-02-16-climate-surprises.md

 Paper is here: <https://digitalcommons.library.umaine.edu/cgi/viewcontent.cgi?article=1973&context=mpr>

 There are different types of surprises we discussed.
-The sea level rise discussion captures one type of surprise called open surprises:
+The sea level rise discussion captures one type of surprise called **open surprises**:

 “_For sea level rise, for example, we know that there is an on-going climate-driven process occurring, but sea level rise tends to